baloise/design-system/docs/src/components/README.md

 </ClientOnly>

 :::tip
-For more integration documentation go to the stencil documentation about [Framework Integration](https://stenciljs.com/docs/overview).
+For more integration documentation like react or svelte go to the stencil documentation about [Framework Integration](https://stenciljs.com/docs/overview).
 :::